List of Teenage Mutant Ninja Turtles characters: Irma Langenstein

+In the 2012 animated series, Irma is an android utilized by Kraang Subprime to gain April's trust and infiltrate the Turtles' lair; the body was also used by a member of the Utrom High Council, Rook, who reveals that Subprime had stolen her creation.
+This version of Irma was voiced by Kate Micucci.

 Venus de Milo

-Venus De Milo was introduced as the first female Ninja Turtle in Ninja Turtles: The Next Mutation and was originally created specifically for that iteration.
-Unlike the four original Turtles she wasn't trained in Ninjutsu and rather utilised ancient shamanistic magic and manipulated orbs to fight.
-She dons an aqua colored bandanna.
+Venus de Milo was introduced as the first female Ninja Turtle in Ninja Turtles: The Next Mutation and was created specifically for that iteration.
+Unlike the four original Turtles, she utilises ancient shamanistic magic rather than ninjitsu.
 Within the continuity of the series when Splinter rescued the Turtles, he accidentally left Venus behind.
 She made her way to Chinatown and was found and raised as a daughter by a Shinobi magician who named her Mei Pieh Chi.

 A new version of Venus was released in the IDW Comics continuity with Issue #127 on March 30, 2022.
 This incarnation is a Frankenstein-like creature with telepathic abilities created by the mad mutant surgeon Doctor Jasper Barlow from the remains of a female Punk Frog named Bonnie.

 Jennika

 Jennika (nicknamed Jenny) is the second female turtle introduced in the franchise after Venus de Milo.
 She was created for the IDW Comics series.
 She wears a yellow mask and her weapon of choice are tekko kagi claws.
 She was initially a human foot clan member.
 After being defeated in an assassination attempt on Splinter, she was put under the tutelage of Leonardo and began to warm up to her new family.
 After being stabbed by Karai, Jennika was given an emergency blood transfusion from Leonardo.
 The mutagen and turtle DNA in Leo's blood bonded with Jennika and mutated her into a mutant turtle.
 Despite her loyalty to the team, due to her near-death experience, Jennika still has unresolved anger issues towards Karai.